 Taking a good photo often requires a lot of thought in the placement of the object you want to capture.
 The photo format, which defines the overall end result of your image, is also a huge consideration when buying a camera.
 Wide and square are the most common formats.
 Here's how to choose between the two.

-The square format is one of the most common instant camera formats.
-Like the name suggests, the photo itself prints in a 1:1 ratio.
+There are also many instant cameras that produce square prints.
 It can be difficult to perfectly center and balance the images in a square frame.
 You might need to practice a few times before getting the hang of it.

 However, square formatting offers a nostalgic effect.
-It looks like a classic Polaroid image - a nice all-round photo frame that is perfect to use for amateur photographers or a professionals alike.
+It looks like a classic Polaroid image - a nice all-round photo frame that is perfect to use for amateur photographers and professionals alike.

 At a party or any other occasion where you have a lot of friends and family gathered, it's always a good idea to capture moments with photos.
 However, oftentimes, it can be a struggle for everyone to fit into the picture frame, especially if you're attempting a selfie!